44jovi/44jovi/README.md

 Former group marketing and intellectual property manager of a global engineering/manufacturing organisation.

-Graduate of a full-time, self-led, immersive Software Engineering program at [Makers](https://makers.tech/), one of Europe's top software development training providers.
+Graduate of a full-time, self-led, immersive Software Engineering program at [Makers](https://makers.tech/), one of Europe's top software development training providers, building full stack web apps in agile teams, with a strong focus on: OOP, TDD, MVC, SOLID design principles, XP values and Git version control.

-Now passionate about building a career in software development with a focus on making high-value contributions and continual self-improvement.
+Passionate about building a career in software development with a focus on making high-value contributions and continual self-improvement.
 [My CV](https://github.com/44jovi/cv).

 I am also an: